Gingertonic/Gingertonic.github.io/_posts/2018-02-11-the_prequels_or_from_circus_to_coding.markdown

 permalink:  the_prequels_or_from_circus_to_coding
 ---

-*Hit the play button for some sounds to read by!*
+*Hit the play button for some sounds to read by and scroll on down!*
 <iframe width="100%" height="230" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/8200112&amp;color=%23ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true&amp;visual=true"></iframe>

 ## **From Circus to Coding**